oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The persistent storage APIs currently available as of this writing are LocalStorage, SessionStorage, and IndexedDB.

 LocalStorage persists between page reloads as well as is shared across all tabs.
 This storage is accessible to the entire origin, and persists longer term.
-LocalStorage does not protect against XSS attacks, as the attacker would be running code within the same origin.
+LocalStorage does not protect against XSS attacks, as the attacker would be running code within the same origin, and as such, would be able to read the contents of the LocalStorage.

 SessionStorage is similar to LocalStorage, except that SessionStorage is cleared when a browser tab is closed, and is not shared between multiple tabs open to pages on the same origin.
 This slightly reduces the chance of a successful XSS attack, since a user who clicks a link carrying an XSS payload would open a new tab, and wouldn't have access to the existing tokens stored.
 However there are still other variations of XSS attacks that can compromise this storage.

-IndexedDB is a persistent storage mechanism like LocalStorage, but is shared between multiple tabs as well as between the DOM and Service Workers.
+IndexedDB is a persistent storage mechanism like LocalStorage, but is shared between multiple tabs as well as between the browsing context and Service Workers.
 For this reason, IndexedDB SHOULD NOT be used by a Service Worker if attempting to use the Service Worker to isolate the front-end from XSS attacks.

 Filesystem Considerations for Browser Storage APIs {#filesystem-considerations}
 --------------------------------------------------